Property revaluations unravelled

 How do we calculate property values?

 Land value: The value of just the land as if it had no buildings on it.
-This is based on its highest and best use for e.g if the land can be developed.
+This is based on its highest and best use for e.g. if the land can be developed.

 Capital value: The total value of your property including land and buildings.
-This is an estimate of what your property may have sold for on 1 September 2021 (excluding chattels).
+This is an estimate of what your property may have sold for on 1 September 2024 (excluding chattels).

 Value of improvements: The value of improvements is simply the difference between your capital value and land value.
-Although it reflects the value added by an structures on the property, it does not represent a replacement cost to build or the insurance value of buildings.
+Although it reflects the value added by any structures on the property, it does not represent a replacement cost to build or the insurance value of buildings.

 Commercial and industrial properties are determined by the market and other factors such rental returns.
 They do not include chattels, nor do they include GST.

-VI = CV - LV
+VI = CV – LV.

 If you don’t look inside my house, how do you know what it is worth?